 The trouble is, Jesus certainly takes hell seriously,

-And he is always warning ordinary people about hell.
+and he is always warning ordinary people like us about hell.

 A priest friend of mine sometimes poses this question: